Arnold's Christmas

-"Arnold's Christmas" is the eighteenth episode of the first season of the American animated television series Hey Arnold!.
+"Arnold's Christmas" is the eighteenth episode of the first season of the American animated television series Hey Arnold!
 A Christmas episode, it first aired on Nickelodeon in the United States on December 11, 1996.
 The plot revolves around Arnold's efforts to find Mr. Hyunh's daughter, who was separated from him during the Vietnam War, in his role as Mr. Hyunh's secret Santa.
-The episode is considered one of the show's most memorable and is often included in lists of TV's best Christmas or holiday episodes.
+The episode is considered one of the show's most memorable because of its subject matter.
+It is often included in lists of TV's best Christmas or holiday episodes.